ByronHsu/AAG-Visualizer/assets/aig-format-guide/README.md

 ## Format of AIGER files
 AIGER files consist of five parts:

 1. Header
 2. Input gates (primary inputs) (PIs)
 3. Output gates (primary outputs) (POs)
 4. AIGs (And-Inverter gates)
-5. Symbols of PIs and POs
+5. Symbols of PIs and POs （will not be included in this format guide)
+6. Comments

 Each gate is assigned a gate ID.
 Constant 0 gate is assigned gate ID 0 by default.
 (**The "const 0" gate is assigned ID 0 without explicit declaration.**)